johnncaastro/dtmoney-typescript-react/README.md

 ## :memo: License

 This project is under the MIT license.
-See the [LICENSE](https://github.com/johnnalves/dtmoney-typescript-react/blob/master/LICENSE) for more information.

 ---